-Prohibitions while the Machine is mounted with an 1.3 Attachment
+1.3 Prohibitions while the Machine is mounted with an Attachment

-Do not operate the attachment with any hydraulic cylinder at the end of stroke
+■ Do not operate the attachment with any hydraulic cylinder at the end of stroke attachment mounted on the implement

 Do not operate the attachment with any hydraulic cylinder fully extended or retracted (i.e. at the end of stroke).
 Doing so may apply excessive load to the hydraulic cylinder, resulting in damage to the hydraulic cylinder or oil leaks.